hristog/hristog.github.io/src/entries/about.md

 special: true
 ---

 Welcome to my blog, regardless of how randomly you've arrived here!
-Also, this blog doesn't discriminate between human beings and search-engine robots[^google_bot], so congrats for having joined the party (intendedly or not ;) )!
+Also, this web space doesn't discriminate between human beings and search-engine robots[^google_bot], so congrats for having joined the party (intendedly or not ;) )!